Alan Rusbridger: Foundation Year

+The Times Investigation

-In April 2022, The Times released an investigation into Rusbridger’s conduct while college Principal.
+In April 2022, The Times released an investigation into Rusbridger's conduct while college Principal.
 A student said she was made to sign a gagging order contained within a separate agreement by Rusbridger and his administration after she accused another student of sexually assaulting her.
 Ostensibly outlining precautionary safety arrangements, the agreement also stipulated the student must "not make any information about the allegations, the police investigation or Lady Margaret Hall safeguarding arrangements available to any form of public media" under threat of expulsion from the college.
 Rusbridger denied it was a gagging order but said the college "asked both parties to refrain from public comment while the case was active".
-Once the student sought legal help, she said Rusbridger “tried desperately to convince her not to complain”.
-The college, under Rusbridger’s successor, later settled the personal injury claim, paying the student’s damages and legal costs.
+Once the student sought legal help, she said Rusbridger "tried desperately to convince her not to complain".
+The college, under Rusbridger's successor, later settled the personal injury claim, paying the student's damages and legal costs.

 The Times article also details the accounts of eight other students whose experiences corroborate that of the original student.
-Repeated failures are detailed by the students who felt let down by the college’s welfare and safeguarding systems and the responses of staff to allegations of sexual assault while Rusbridger was Principal.
+Repeated failures are detailed by the students who felt let down by the college's welfare and safeguarding systems and the responses of staff to allegations of sexual assault while Rusbridger was Principal.

-The-then Acting Principal of Lady Margaret Hall, Christine Gerrard, said “LMH has recognised that there is scope for improvement in our non-academic disciplinary procedures, which includes how the college deals with allegations of sexual assault and harassment.
-We have established a working party, with external members, which is currently reviewing these procedures” and agreed to become the first Oxford University college to sign the government backed Can't Buy My Silence pledge to not use non-disclosure agreements (NDAs).
+The-then Acting Principal of Lady Margaret Hall, Christine Gerrard, said "LMH has recognised that there is scope for improvement in our non-academic disciplinary procedures, which includes how the college deals with allegations of sexual assault and harassment.
+We have established a working party, with external members, which is currently reviewing these procedures" and agreed to become the first Oxford University college to sign the government backed Can't Buy My Silence pledge to not use non-disclosure agreements (NDAs).